 Always Act, Always Report - employees must report concerns to their Line Manager.
 All details of the suspicion, allegation or disclosure must be recorded appropriately.
-Line Managers will then inform the Experience Education Designated Safeguarding Lead or one of the deputy leads.
+Line Managers will then inform the Experience Education Designated Safeguarding Lead Matt Smith, JCA Compliance & Operations Manager.
 Concerns dealt with - Contact staff involvement ends.
 The Line Manager and/or the Designated Safeguarding Lead will take appropriate action.